Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QGraphicsItem-cursor-f.rst

 If no cursor has been set, the cursor of the item beneath is used.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.setCursor`, :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.hasCursor`, :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.unsetCursor`, :sip:ref:`~PyQt6.QtWidgets.QWidget.cursor`, QApplication::overrideCursor().
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.setCursor`, :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.hasCursor`, :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.unsetCursor`, :sip:ref:`~PyQt6.QtWidgets.QWidget.cursor`, :sip:ref:`~PyQt6.QtGui.QGuiApplication.overrideCursor`.